colarusso/library-of-unwritten-books/README.md

-# library-of-unwritten-books
+# The Library of Unwritten Books
-A site providing access to a collection of unwritten books.
+A site providing access to a collection of unwritten books to be read-written by its users

-Circulation | Information Desk | Get A Library Card

-> Welcome, you are invited to _read-write_ as many stories as you like.
-Simply reply in writing when prompted—read, reply, repeat.
-In so doing, you enter into a collaboration with those authors who came before.
-Be warned, what you read is in conversation with what you write.
-You can accept what is provided or push into the unknown, and remember, where one ends a story is at lease as important as where one starts.

-- start fresh
-- pick up where you left off
-- download the story so far
+Visit the [website](https://libraryofunwrittenbooks.org/).
+For more on how it was built, check out [this blog post](https://sadlynothavocdinosaur.com/posts/unwritten/) and examine the code in this repo.